Syncano/syncano-socket-aws-face-auth/README.md

 #### delete-collection

-This endpoint deletes a collection in AWS Rekognition.
+This endpoint deletes a collection in AWS Rekognition (Admin only).

 *_Parameters_*